-Nutrition education by its most basic definition is a set of learning experiences that help individuals learn eating habits, routines, and behaviors that lead to improved mental or clinical outcomes.
+Nutrition education, by its most basic definition, is a set of learning experiences that help individuals internalize appropriate eating habits, routines, and behaviors that lead to improved mental or clinical outcomes.

-- Adding new meal types and restricting harmful foods to improve medical conditions like obesity, high blood pressure, metabolic issues, and other nutrition-related issues
+- Adding new meal types and restricting harmful foods —We will work with clients to improve medical conditions like obesity, high blood pressure, metabolic issues, and other nutrition-related issues.

-- Learning new skills to purchase affordable and healthy food options, and learning how to budget for healthier meals
+- Learning new skills — We help clients learn how to purchase affordable and healthy food options and how to budget for healthier meals.

 As you can see, nutritional education covers a lot of bases in terms of wellness, health, and dieting improvements.
 But it is important to know how nutritional education ties into nutritional therapy.